 If you are reading this article I expect that you have already completed booking your trip to Japan and are in the final stages of thinking about what you need to pack for your trip to Japan – some of you are looking at this article for the first time three months before you depart and for others you may be departing tomorrow and doing a last minute scramble!
 It is an exciting part of any trip as your departure date becomes imminent.

-Check out my Japan Travel Planning Facebook Group – you are welcome to join and it is a great resource to enable you to ask questions about your upcoming trip to Japan!
+Check out our Japan Travel Planning Facebook Group – you are welcome to join and it is a great resource to enable you to ask questions about your upcoming trip to Japan!

 Disclaimer: This article contains affiliate links.
 If you book after clicking on one of these links then we may receive a small commission at no extra cost to you.